 Dynamic PSD2 application

-After PSD2’s regulatory requirements take full effect in your country, your payment authorisation rates could be determined by one PSD2 SCA exemption over another.
+After PSD2’s regulatory requirements take full effect in your country, your authorisation rates could be determined by picking one PSD2 SCA exemption over another.
 Or it might depend on how strictly a bank is enforcing or monitoring authentication.
 It could even depend on which 3DS2 version you're on.
-Adyen uses Authentication Engine to identify new insights as the PSD2 landscape matures.
-Some systems use an Authentication Engine to identify new insights as the PSD2 landscape matures.
-They can also monitor and identify patterns and behaviours, then take action in real-time.
+Some providers like Stripe, Adyen and Ingenico have custom authentication systems that can be used to identify new insights as the PSD2 landscape matures.
+For example, Adyen’s Authentication Engine can monitor and identify patterns and behaviours, then take action in real-time.